awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opscm-create.md

 ## Create a Chef Automate server by using the AWS CLI<a name="gettingstarted-opscm-create-cli"></a>

 Creating an AWS OpsWorks for Chef Automate server by running AWS CLI commands differs from creating a server in the console\.
 In the console, AWS OpsWorks creates a service role and security group for you, if you do not specify existing ones that you want to use\.
 In the AWS CLI, AWS OpsWorks can create a security group for you if you do not specify one, but it does not automatically create a service role; you must provide a service role ARN as part of your `create-server` command\.
 In the console, while AWS OpsWorks is creating your Chef Automate server, you download the Chef Automate starter kit and the sign\-in credentials for the Chef Automate dashboard\.
-Because you cannot do this when you create an AWS OpsWorks for Chef Automate server by using the AWS CLI, you must generate a new set of sign\-in credentials and a new starter kit in the console after your new AWS OpsWorks for Chef Automate server is online\.
+Because you cannot do this when you create an AWS OpsWorks for Chef Automate server by using the AWS CLI, you use a JSON processing utility to get the sign\-in credentials and the starter kit from the results of the `create-server` command after your new AWS OpsWorks for Chef Automate server is online\.
+Alternatively, you can generate a new set of sign\-in credentials and a new starter kit in the console after your new AWS OpsWorks for Chef Automate server is online\.

 If your local computer is not already running the AWS CLI, download and install the AWS CLI by following [installation instructions](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
 This section does not describe all parameters that you can use with the `create-server` command\.
 For more information about `create-server` parameters, see [https://docs.aws.amazon.com/cli/latest/reference/opsworks-cm/create-server.html](https://docs.aws.amazon.com/cli/latest/reference/opsworks-cm/create-server.html) in the *AWS CLI Reference*\.